jrgastl/levelup-python-challenges/README.md

 ## Welcome!

 The idea of this repository is to demonstrate Python skills acquired while doing the "[OpenEDG Python Institute: Programming with Python Professional Certificate][url_certificate]".
-It contains a collection of Python coding challenges that are part of the Level Up: Python course in [LinkedIn Learning][url_course].
+It contains a collection of Python coding challenges that are part of the Level Up: Python course in [LinkedIn Learning][url_course] by Barron Stone.
 Each script is self-contained and demonstrates a specific concept or programming technique.

 ## Overview